jonasahlsson/Flash-Messenger/Readme.md

-Flash messages
+Flash Messenger
 ==============

-This is a flash message module developed for use with Anax-MVC.
+A flash message module developed for use with Anax-MVC.

 * Point your browser to flash-quicktest.php for a first look.